GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/06.451-460/08.How-Sweet-Upon-This-Sacred-Day/docs.md

 ---
+title: |
-title: 458.
-How Sweet Upon This Sacred Day
+    458. How Sweet Upon This Sacred Day - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 458.
+How Sweet Upon This Sacred Day.
+How sweet upon this sacred day,  The best of all the seven,  To cast our earthly thoughts away,  And think of God and heaven!
+    keywords:  |
-    keywords: Church Hymnal, How Sweet Upon This Sacred Day, How sweet upon this sacred day,
+        Church Hymnal 1941, adventhymnals, advent hymnals, How Sweet Upon This Sacred Day, How sweet upon this sacred day.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 458. HOW SWEET UPON THIS SACRED DAY
+####  Church Hymnal 1941,

 ```txt
 1.